-- Most lessons start with a warm-up to get students into tech and you to finish a prior class. - 'Teacher Preparation' often includes chatting with the grade-level team.
+- Full-color projects at student fingertips with examples and directions (licensing varies based on plan). - Workbooks can be annotated. - Students work at their own pace. - Units focus on strategies useful throughout a student's learning day.
+Collaborate with gradelevel teachers on cross-curricular planners that involve technology. - Most lessons start with a warm-up to get students into tech and you to finish a prior class. - 'Teacher Preparation' often includes chatting with the grade-level team.
 Why? - tie tech into their inquiry - o offer websites for early-finishers that address their topics - Some lessons offer several activities that meet goals outlined in the Essential Question and Big Idea.
 Pick what works best for your student group. - Check off completed items on the line preceding the step so you know what to get back to when you have time.
-If you have the ebook, use Acrobat, iAnnotate, Goodreader, Subtext, Notability (Google for websites), or another annotation tool that works for your devices. - If a poster is not in the Appendix, check for a free printable copy here (http://bit.ly/1M6uyt0).
+If you have the ebook, use Acrobat, Kami, iAnnotate, Notability or another annotation tool that works for your devices. - Look for these icons to guide teaching: - indicates video indicates work with a partner indicates an article indicates a poster (in Appendix)

-- Use as much technology as possible in your classroom-authentically and agilely.
-Make it adaptive and native.
+indicates workbook material - Use as much technology as possible in your class.
 Encourage students to do the same whether it's a smartphone timing a quiz, a video of activities posted to the class website, or an audio file with student input.
 If you treat tech as a tool in daily activities, so will students. - Always use lesson vocabulary.
-Students gain authentic understanding by your example. - Consider expecting students to back up their work-as a life habit.
-This can be onto a flash drive, by emailing the document to themselves, or saving to a secondary location. - Expect students to direct their own learning.
+Students gain authentic understanding by your example. - Expect students to direct their own learning.
 You are a 'guide on the side', a facilitator not lecturer.
 Learning is accomplished by both success and failure. - Expect students to be risk takers.
 Don't rush to solve their problems.
 Ask them to think how it was done in the past.
-Focus on problems listed in the lesson, but embrace all that come your way.
+Focus on problems listed in the lesson but embrace all that come your way.
 This scaffolds critical thinking and troubleshooting when you won't be there to help. - Don't expect free time while students work.
-Move among them to provide assistance and observations on their keyboarding, problem-solving, and vocabulary decoding skills. - Encourage student-directed differentiation.
-If the Big Idea and Essential Question can be accommodated in other ways, embrace those. - If you have the digital book, zoom in on posters, rubrics, lessons to enlarge as needed.
+Move among them to provide assistance and observations on their keyboarding, problem-solving, and vocabulary decoding skills.

-Lessons expect students to develop 'habits of mind' (Figure 5).
-Read more about Art Costa and Bena Kallick's discussion of these principles at http://habitsofmind.org and in the article at the end of Lesson #1.
+- Encourage student-directed differentiation.
+If the Big Idea and Essential Question can be accommodated in other ways, embrace those. - If you have the digital book, zoom in on posters, rubrics, lessons to enlarge as needed. - Lessons expect students to develop 'habits of mind' (Figure 5).
+Read more about Art Costa and Bena Kallick's discussion of these principles in the article at the end of Lesson #1.
 In a sentence: Habits of Mind ask students to engage in learning, not simply memorize.